The Driving Force of the GenreMar 01, 2020

 The Kite Runner by Khaled Hosseini

-An author writing historical fiction is akin to a speculative fiction writing in that they are finding a way to say something about our current condition without writing non-fiction.
+An author writing historical fiction is akin to one writing speculative fiction in that they are finding a way to say something about our current condition without writing non-fiction.
 Historical fiction presents a ready-made world, and is selected as a locale in time and place as much for what is missing as what is there.
 In other words, the setting allows the author to present a parallel of a current situation in more stark relief.
 Thus, paradoxically, a historical novel (with the exception of a historical romance) is driven by events or conditions of the present time.
 An author may have something to say about the ways in which we discriminate and segregate groups, as did Victor Hugo and Margaret Atwood, and has no need to contrive a new or alternative world to present these recurrent themes as a simpler format pre-exists.

 Driving Force: inhumanity.